Guide

 cd /path/to/your/project

 npx skills add /path/to/your/fork --agent claude-code --copy --allThe --copy flag inlines the skill files into the project so they ship with the repo, rather than referencing the installed copy.
+This is useful for CI/CD pipelines where the agent environment doesn't have access to external repositories.

 Next steps